Top 10 Linux Server Distributions of 2016

 The following characteristics, in no particular order, qualified a Linux server distro for inclusion in this list: ease of installation and use, cost, available commercial support and data center reliability.

 Without further ado, here are the top 10 Linux server operating systems for 2016.

 At the top of almost every Linux-related list, the Debian-based Ubuntu is in a class by itself.
 Canonical's Ubuntu surpasses all other Linux server distributions — from its simple installation to its excellent hardware discovery to its world-class commercial support, Ubuntu sets a strong standard that is hard to match.

-The latest release of Ubuntu, Ubuntu 15.04 "Vivid Vervet," debuted in April 2015 and ups the ante with OpenStack Kilo support and Snappy, an optimized packaging system developed specifically for working with newer trends and technologies such as containers, mobile and the Internet of Things (IoT).
+The latest release of Ubuntu, Ubuntu 16.04 LTS "Xenial Xerus," debuted in April 2016 and ups the ante with OpenStack Mitaka support, the LXD pure-container hypervisor, and Snappy, an optimized packaging system developed specifically for working with newer trends and technologies such as containers, mobile and the Internet of Things (IoT).

 RHEL is based on the community-driven Fedora, which Red Hat sponsors.
 Fedora is updated more frequently than RHEL and serves as more of a bleeding-edge Linux distro in terms of features and technology, but it doesn't offer the stability or the length and quality of commercial support that RHEL is renowned for.

 In development since 2010, Red Hat Enterprise Linux 7 (RHEL 7) made its official debut in June 2014, and the major update offers scalability improvements for enterprises, including a new filesystem that can scale to 500 terabytes, as well as support for Docker container virtualization technology.
 The most recent release of RHEL, version 7.2, arrived in November 2015.